Tostenn/Commitly/readme.md

 ### 🔹 `save_message_to_file(message: str) -> bool`

-Saves a generated commit message to the temporary file.
+Saves the generated commit message to the temporary file.

 ---

 ### 🔹 `commit() -> bool`

-Performs a Git commit using the message saved in the temp file and deletes it afterward.
+Performs a Git commit using the saved message from the temporary file and deletes it afterward.

 ---

 ### 🔹 `push()`

-Pushes your changes to the remote repository.
+Pushes your latest commit to the remote repository.

 ---

 ### 🔹 `unstage(file: str)`

-Removes a file from the staging area (`git reset <file>`).
+Removes a file from the Git staging area (`git reset <file>`).

 ---